ahoirg/rag-pipeline/README.md

 ## 3.2) Local Usage Instructions

 **Note**: If you are trying the project in a Docker container, you should skip this instruction.
-Proceed directly to [2.
-Using the Project](#2-using-the-project) section.
+Proceed directly to [4.
+API Overview](#4-api-overview) section.

 ### Dependencies